How to Sell Engineering Services

 - Blab on social media about being at booth 123 at trade show xyz.
 Most people won’t care.

-- Use terms that are overused and/or have no backing in the engineering services world, like “robust” or “best-in-class” or “superior quality”.
+- Use language that’s overused or has no backing in the engineering services world, like “robust” or “best-in-class” or “superior quality”.

 Most people trying to sell something move as quickly as possible to where they want the customer to be: using your services.
 Don’t do that.
 You want to start from where your customer’s head is at.
 You do this in three main steps: